PhysicalBit7/notes/docs/heterogeneous-computing/Chapter2.md

 </p>

 {: .note}
 Know that the front side bus can be thought of as the facilitator of the CPU.
 The FSB acted as the primary data bus that facilitated communication between the CPU and other components of the computer system.
-It carried data, instructions, and control signals between the CPU and various subsystems, including the memory, input/output devices, and the Northbridge chipset
+It carried data, instructions, and control signals between the CPU and various subsystems, including the memory, input/output devices, and the northbridge chipset

+## NUMA
+NUMA stands for non-uniform memory access.
+Eventually the northbridge memory controller was moved into the CPU itself, the CPU could now access CPU memory directly and did not have to share the northbridge or I/O hub.
+Multiple CPUs can be added to a system, now with their own memory components

+{: .important}
+Eventually the PCIe switch(northbridge and southbridge) were implemented on the CPU itself